Tushardev0172/HRMS/README.md

 npm run dev
 ```

-The backend server will run on `http://localhost:5000` and the frontend on `http://localhost:3000`.
+The backend server will run on `http://localhost:3210` and the frontend on `http://localhost:3000`.

 ## Usage

 1. Open your browser and navigate to `http://localhost:3000`.
 2. Register or log in with your credentials.
+3. Demo credentials for admin [username: admin@gmail.com, password: Admin@01]
-3. Start managing your HR tasks with the available features.
+4. Start managing your HR tasks with the available features.

 ## Project Structure